It is one of the most difficult things to find emotional arguments where facts have become irrelevant and useless.

-- Rational: the Weagree-user should not lose their job as a reward for contract automation and not be made redundant afterwards (probably the deepest fear for automating tasks).
+- Rational: the Weagree-user should not lose their job as a reward for contract automation and not be made redundant afterward (probably the deepest fear for automating tasks).
 Leadership must point at a more exciting work perspective.
 Convincingly.

 - Emotional: motivate your elephant.

-Motivate the elephant: emotionally
+Motivate the elephant: Emotionally

 Motivating your elephant has three aspects: